ldgabbay/jwplayer/fl5/doc/publishers/playlistformats.rst

 * Element defined by the *media* namespace (e.g. *media:content*) rank second.
 * Elements defined by the *jwplayer* extension always gets the highest priority.

-This feature allows you to set, for example, a specific video version or streaming features for the JW Player, while other feed aggregators will pick the default content.
+This feature allows you to set, for example, a specific video version or HTTP/RTMP streaming for the JW Player, while other feed aggregators will pick the default content.
 In the above example feed, we could insert a regular *enclosure* element that points to a download of the video.
 This would make the feed useful for both the JW Player and text-oriented aggregators such as Feedburner.